vitkolos/notes-ipp/semestr5/data-compression-algorithms/lecture.md

 	- statistical data compression consists of two parts: modeling and coding
 	- what if we cannot read the data twice?
 		- we will use the adaptive model
+- if we know that the code contains 2 codewords of length 2 and 4 codewords of length 3, we can construct canonical Huffman code (?)
+	- 00, 01, 100, 101, 110, 111
 - adaptive Huffman code
 	- brute force strategy – we reconstruct the whole tree
 		- after each frequency change